nebulabsnyc/PhoneHome/library/README.md

 Eligibility
 -------------
-To avoid collecting unnecessary logs (and save your users' battery and data plans!), we recommend checking if a user matches a particular criteria set before flushing logs.
+To avoid collecting unnecessary logs (and save your users' batteries and data plans!), we recommend checking if a user matches a particular criteria set before flushing logs.
 We’ve included an example of this in the [sample app and backend](https://github.com/nebulabsnyc/PhoneHome/tree/master/samples>).
 Once you've determined whether a user should phone logs home, enabling, disabling, or re-enabling PhoneHome is as easy as:

     boolean isEligible =...; // determine eligibility
     PhoneHomeConfig.getInstance()